Vietnam.vn - Nền tảng quảng bá Việt Nam

 Luckily, you are not alone on this journey.
 Tan always receives support from friends and brothers and sisters in the profession - from assistance with moving, unscrewing water bottle caps to professional technical guidance.

 Le Lam Nhat Tan: "Once when I went to take a photo, my hands were shaking so much that my friends had to help me pull my backpack and twist the water bottle.
-But more importantly, they were always willing to share their experiences and give me tips on camera angles to help me improve."
+But more importantly, they were always willing to share their experiences and give me tips on camera angles so I could improve."

 Dong Thap boy overcomes adversity to tell stories through photos - Photo 2.